-8.2.1.2.3 Input Capacitor Selection
+8.2.2.3 Input Capacitor Selection

-Because of the nature of the buck converter, having a pulsating input current a low ESR input capacitor is required for best input voltage filtering and minimizing the interference with other circuits caused by high input voltage spikes.
+A pulsating input current is the nature of the buck converter.
+Therefore, a low ESR input capacitor is required for best input voltage filtering.
+It also minimizes the interference with other circuits caused by high input voltage spikes.
 The main converter needs a 22- μ F ceramic input capacitor and the core converter a 10- μ F ceramic capacitor.
 The input capacitor for the main and the core converter can be combined and one 22- μ F capacitor can be used instead, because the two converters operate with a phase shift of 270 degrees.
 The input capacitor can be increased without any limit for better input voltage filtering.
 The VCC pin must be separated from the input for the main and the core converter.
-A filter resistor of up to 100R and a 1- μ F capacitor is used for decoupling the VCC pin from switching noise.
+A filter resistor of up to 100 Ω and a 1- μ F capacitor is used for decoupling the VCC pin from switching noise.